 Who can use the Member Directory?
 The directory includes listings of Section Only and Web Only members as well as members of AFS, but only members of AFS can access the listings.

 How do I find an individual in the Directory?
 Sign in.
-Enter the first or last name of the person you're looking for in the Search field.
+Enter the first or last name of the person you're looking for in the Name field.

 How do I find a member's email address?
 Once the search returns results, you can hover over a name to see a small window containing a snap-shot of the person's profile, including links to send a message within the AFS website.
 In this view, you will not see an email address.
 However, if you click on the name to go straight to the member's profile, you are likely to see the member's email address on their Bio under their name.
 Note: Members control the information that is displayed in their profile: some members may choose not to list email addresses; other members' profiles lead with the "wall," in which case you should click on the "bio" tab.